SaaStacked/saastack/docs/README.md

 You can see all of these things in the Framework/Tools projects.

-### Deployment

-The codebase is ready for deployment immediately, from your GitHub repository.
-Deployment can be performed by any tool set to any environment, any way you like, we just made it easy for GitHub actions.

-### Coding Standards
+### Vibe Coding

-We have extensive documentation on coding standards, not just for your team to read, but also in a format that you can point your favorite AI tools to read and learn about the codebase.
+In [SaaStack Standard](https://www.saastacked.com), we have extensive documentation on coding standards, not just for your team to read, but also in a format that you can point your favorite AI tools to read and learn about the codebase.

 In addition, we support additional memory and rules for files for specific AI tools like [Augment Code](https://www.augmentcode.com/).